jimenaTrejo/jimenaTrejo/README.md

 👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying CSoftware Development and Management at Universidad tecnologica de leon  .\
+🎓 &nbsp;I'm graduate in CSoftware Development and Management at Universidad tecnologica de leon  .\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at jimenos0411@gmail.com!
 I'll try to respond as soon as I can.\